 Getting Joint or Shared Child Custody

-Getting joint legal custody of your children is no problem as long as you and spouse agree on it.
+Getting joint legal custody of your children is no problem as long as you and your spouse agree on it.
 You can also usually make any parenting schedule you want, so long as you and your spouse agree.
 So, if you want to divide your children’s time 50/50 between you and your spouse, and your spouse agrees, no problem.

 But, if you and your spouse don’t agree on joint custody, or don’t agree on a parenting schedule, then what will happen to your kids is less clear.
 What will happen in that case will depend on your state’s laws and on your judge.